uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 } while (false);
 ```

+We recommend that you avoid using `do...while` loops whenever possible.
+Regular `while` loops are easier to understand in most cases.

 ### For Loops

 The regular `for` loop consists of three expressions.

 The first expression is the _initialization expression_ and typically initializes some kind of counter.
 The second expression is the _condition expression_ and typically checks for some condition.
-If the condition is true the statement(s) in the loop body execute, otherwise the loop terminates.
+If the condition is true, the statement(s) in the loop body execute, otherwise the loop terminates.
-Finally the third expression (sometimes called _afterthough expression_) is evaluated at the end of each loop iteration and typically advances the counter.
+Finally, the third expression (sometimes called _afterthought expression_) is evaluated at the end of each loop iteration and typically advances the counter.

-As usual a code example says more than a thousand words:
+As usual, a code example says more than a thousand words:

 ```js
 for (let i = 0; i < 3; i++) {